-We surveyed the popular Boston Terrier Subreddit to ask owners about their dog’s shedding.
+So, we surveyed the popular Boston Terrier Subreddit and other dog forums to ask owners about their dog’s shedding.
 Here’s what real Boston Terrier owners have to say:

 1. Zezera08 says Moderate: “Some Boston Terriers shed more than others.
 But regardless of how much, their fur is short so it’s not really a big deal.”